State Administrative Review of Local Constraints on Housing Development: Improving the California Model

-Our response runs on two principal tracks.
-First, we recommend that HCD rebuttably presume that local governments in expensive areas have substantial governmental constraints if their rank by housing price (rent) exceeds their rank by rate of housing production.
+Our response to these challenges runs on two principal tracks.
+First, we recommend that the housing agency rebuttably presume that local governments in expensive areas have substantial regulatory constraints if their rank by housing price (rent) exceeds their rank by rate of housing production.
 These local governments would be expected to provide regulatory accommodations when actors with better information about constraints—namely, developers—show that sites which the local government has represented as available for development are impractical to develop at their nominal capacity.
-This is a way for HCD to achieve mitigation of constraints even when it’s very hard for the department to see or evaluate them.
+This is a way for the state to achieve mitigation of constraints even when it’s very hard for the oversight agency to see or evaluate them.

 Keywords: housing, land use, affordable housing, fair housing, state and local government, YIMBY, NIMBY, zoning, planning, general plan, comprehensive plan, housing element